zacharyPuthoff/udacity07-react-bookshelves/README.md

 # MyReads Bookshelf App

 This is a project for the Udacity Front-End Nanodegree.
 I was given the starter code and gradually added in my components and features.
 I went through the process of learning the extra bits and working out the udnerstanding that I needed as I went along.
 In the end, I had an app that was working, but seemed structured poorly and not quite reflecting the possibilities of React or my new understanding of it.
-But it did [work]().

 I instead decided to erase that code and start again, with my new knowledge as a guide in my planning.
 The final app turned out great, and the functionality is exactly what I wanted.